ballerina-platform/asyncapi-triggers/asyncapi/twilio/Module.md

 Before using this trigger in your Ballerina application, complete the following:

 * Sign up to twilio and create a Twilio account (https://support.twilio.com/hc/en-us/articles/360011177133-View-and-Create-New-Accounts-in-Twilio-Console).
-* Get a twilio phone number which needs to purchase through Twilio to sned messages or make phone calls using Twilio.
+* Get a twilio phone number which needs to purchase through Twilio to send messages or make phone calls using Twilio.
     1. Navigate to the Phone Numbers page in your console.
     2. Click Buy a Number to purchase your first Twilio number.
 * Register the request URL